What is cervical cancer?

 What are the risk factors for cervical cancer?

 The main cause of cervical cancer is HPV infection.
-There are more than 100 types of HPV, but only a small number are linked to cancer; some other HPV types cause genital warts.
-About a dozen types are considered high-risk, or cancer-causing.
-Two types in particular, 16 and 18, are responsible for about 70 percent of all cervical cancers.
-Sexual contact is a common way to get HPV, but this can also occur through nonsexual skin-to-skin contact.
+There are more than 100 types of HPV, but only about a dozen types are considered high-risk, or cancer-causing.
+Two types in particular, 16 and 18, are responsible for about a majority of all cervical cancers.
+HPV is commonly spread through sexual contact, but this can also occur through nonsexual skin-to-skin contact.

 Cervical cancer and other cancers linked to HPV infection can be prevented with vaccines.
-A vaccine that protects against nine HPV types is recommended for adolescents at age 11 or 12, and it is approved for women and men up to age 45.
-Regular HPV screening and Pap tests throughout adult life can detect abnormal changes in cervical cells, allowing for treatment to stop cancer from developing.
+A vaccine that protects against nine HPV types is recommended for adolescents at ages 11 or 12, and it is approved for women and men up to age 45.
+Regular HPV screening and Pap tests can detect abnormal changes in cervical cells, allowing for treatment that prevents progression to invasive cancer.